-• The current Thrive dog, Rufus, is owned by Mr Richard Mace, our school caretaker.
-Rufus lives onsite, along with the rest of his family.
+One of our Thrive dogs, Rufus, is owned by Mr Richard Mace, our school caretaker.
+Rufus lives nearby, along with the rest of his family.
+He is brought into school daily.
+Our other Thrive dog 'M' is owned by Mrs Small, our Thrive practitioner.
+'M' is brought into school daily too by Mrs Small.